tangshuang/react-tyshemo/README.md

 ## Hooks

-I know you are more interested in using react hooks in Functional Components. `react-tyshemo` provides several hooks.
+I know you are more interested in using react hooks in Functional Components. `react-tyshemo` provides several hook functions.

 ### useObserver(subscribe, unsubscribe?)